Aysuarex/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 ## File Descriptions

-Each file contains a link to an image hosted on Imgur.
+Each file contains a link to an image hosted on Imgbox.
 These images are based on the following requirements: <br />

 ### [0-simple_web_stack](0-simple_web_stack)